zzb19yk/zzb19yk/README.md

 - 👋 Hi, I’m Yunkyu Kim.
-- 👀 I’m interested in HR, data analytics used in HR, recruiting, organizational culture, global HR, and more!
+- 👀 I’m interested in technical writing and recruiting.
 - 🏫 I am majoring Religious Studies, Psychology and Business.
 - 🌱 I’m currently learning how to manage data, and how to use github!
-- 💞️ I’m looking for HR intern job.
+- 💞️ I’m looking for an intern job.
 - 📫 How to reach me: zzb19yk@gmail.com

 <!---